January 15, 2021

 Reaffirmation of Nondiscrimination and Affirmative Action Policy

-It is everyone’s responsibility to maintain a discrimination- and harassment-free community at UCI.
-Sustaining a climate that values diversity and fosters inclusion will help propel our university into its brilliant future.
-Therefore, please join me in reaffirming this commitment to equal opportunity and working to end sexual harassment and sexual violence in our community.
+It is everyone’s responsibility to maintain a discrimination-free community at UCI.
+We must sustain a climate that respects civil rights, values diversity, and fosters inclusion to help propel our university into its brilliant future.
+Therefore, please join me in reaffirming this important commitment.

 Chancellor Howard Gillman